ryandvl/devlinks/README.md

 This project was developed using the following technologies:

+- React
+- TypeScript
+- Vite
-- HTML and CSS
+- Tailwind CSS
-- JavaScript
 - Figma

 ## 💻 Project